rengetsu/SensorGraph/README.md

 # SensorGraph

-Java application to display graphs.
+Simple graphical user interface create with Java is made to graph data using JAV libraries.

 ### Used jar files